 Kolloquium für Interessierte

-Kolloquium mit Franziska Brotzeller
+Kolloquium mit Natalia Zarzeczna

 Das Kolloquium findet in englischer Sprache im Leibniz-Institut für Psychologie (ZPID) an der Universität Trier (Gebäude D, Raum D141, Universitätsring 15, 54296 Trier) und auch online statt.
-Nach der Anmeldung unter madr(at)leibniz-psychology.org versenden wir gerne den Link zur-Online-Veranstaltung.
+Nach der Anmeldung unter madr@leibniz-psychology.org versenden wir gerne den Link zur-Online-Veranstaltung.
 Vor Ort ist die Teilnahme ohne Anmeldung möglich.

 Abstract